ArmasVitalii/VIVA/README.md

 ## 🎮 Project Overview

-**VIVA** presents the **Ether Board Game**, a strategic, turn-based game implemented in modern C++.
+**VIVA** presents the **Eter Board Game**, a strategic, turn-based game implemented in modern C++.
 The game involves tactical decisions and careful planning to outsmart opponents and secure victory.
 This project is crafted to demonstrate proficiency in modern C++ principles.

 <!--
 ### 🛠 Features